venu0245/Scripting/quotes.md

  mail -s u1 sample < mail.txt
  ```
 ### static codes (0-255)
-* if command is correct it display '0' is successful
+* if command is correct '0' is successful
-* if command is not correct it displays between (1-255) is failure
+* if command is not correct in between generate a number (1-255) is failure

 *  ```
    0-255